bifurcationkit/BifurcationKit.jl/docs/src/BifurcationDiagram.md

 # Automatic Bifurcation diagram computation

-!!! info "Experimental"
-    This feature is still experimental.
-It has not been tested thoroughly.

 Thanks to the functionality presented in this part, we can compute the bifurcation diagram of a system recursively and **fully automatically**.
 More precisely, the function `bifurcationdiagram` allows to:

 - compute a branch $\gamma$ of equilibria